ssandrews/Smoldyn/docs/user-guide/getting-started.md

 circle.

-Intuitively, the region of a compartment should be defined as everywhere in space to which one can `walk` from the `interior-defining` point, without crossing any of the bounding surfaces.
+Intuitively, the region of a compartment should be defined as everywhere in space to which one can "walk" from the interior-defining point, without crossing any of the bounding surfaces.
 However, for computational efficiency, Smoldyn uses a slightly different definition.
-In Smoldyn, the region of a compartment is everywhere in space from which one can `see` the `interior-defining` point using a straight line, without crossing any of the bounding surfaces.
+In Smoldyn, the region of a compartment is everywhere in space from which one can `see` the interior-defining point using a straight line, without crossing any of the bounding surfaces.
 The difference between the definitions is minimal is many cases, but can be important.